Yahoo to lay off 2,000 employees

 Loeb, who runs Third Point, is seeking to appoint four new directors to Yahoo's board.
 Third Point, with a 5.8 percent stake in Yahoo, is the company's largest shareholder.

-Yahoo's shares ended down 0.6 percent $15.27 on the Nasdaq.
-The Nasdaq market dropped nearly 1.5 percent.
+Yahoo's shares ended up down 0.6 percent $15.27 on the Nasdaq.
+The Nasdaq market .IXIC dropped nearly 1.5 percent.

 (Editing by John Wallace, Maureen Bavdek, Tim Dobbyn and Steve Orlofsky)